 Worksheets are due at 5:00pm on the specified due date via the D2L assignment drop box.
 There is a 48-hour grace period for the worksheet deadlines.
 You do not need to email or inform me if you need to use the 48-hour grace period.
 Just make sure you submit the work within the specified 48-hour window.

 Presentations

-Presentations are due in week 15 to give you time to plan and complete the work.
-Presentations must be completed and submitted on or before 5:00pm on Wednesday December 7th 2022, so that other students have time to view and review presentations by Friday December 9th.
 There is no grace period for presentations because other students need to access these to complete their reviews.
 Please work on your presentation throughout the semester to ensure that you submit your presentation on time.

 Presentation reviews